alisaleemh/budgify/README.md

 Any cash purchases or other expenses not present in bank statements can be listed in a small YAML file.
 Set `manual_transactions_file` in `config.yaml` or provide `--manual-file` on the command line.
+See `examples/manual.example.yaml` for a template.

 Example `manual.yaml`: